Documentation

 Why Osprio hardware exists

 A generic USB to RS-485 converter is not enough for the workflows Osprio is designed to support.
+A converter can expose a serial line, but OSDP is a real-time protocol and the workflows around it need a purpose-built device.

 • passive capture that can observe the bus without behaving like a normal endpoint